Miss Spider's Sunny Patch Friends

-Miss Spider's Sunny Patch Friends, sometimes shortened to Miss Spider or Sunny Patch, is an animated television series produced by Nelvana Limited, AbsoluteDigital Pictures and Callaway Arts & Entertainment as a follow-up to the television special Miss Spider's Sunny Patch Kids.
+Miss Spider's Sunny Patch Friends, sometimes shortened to Miss Spider or Sunny Patch, is a 2004 animated children's television series produced by Nelvana Limited, AbsoluteDigital Pictures and Callaway Arts & Entertainment as a follow-up to the television special Miss Spider's Sunny Patch Kids.
 Created by David Kirk and developed by Nadine van der Velde, it was based on Kirk's Sunny Patch brand and the accompanying Miss Spider book series.
 In Canada, the show aired on Teletoon before moving over to Treehouse TV.
-In the United States, it aired on Nick Jr, and later Qubo.
-40 episodes were produced.
+In the United States, it aired on Nick Jr., and later Qubo.
+43 episodes were produced.

 Premise

 The show takes place in a peaceful meadow called "Sunny Patch" (a tiny town made of common forest items), populated by anthropomorphic bugs, and primarily focuses on a Spider family.
 The episodes follow the children's adventures playing in Sunny Patch and learning life lessons, such as being kind to others, being imaginative, having responsibility, and being curious about the world around them.
 They are threatened by two snakes, Mama Snake and Baby Snake.